baitnickel/bait-4/data/park.md

     size: S
     tents: 2
     table: Movable
-    comment: open—lots of morning sun, some exposure to 95 & 99
+    comment: open—lots of morning sun, some exposure to 95 & 99, worked well as a base camp in 2023 -
-  -
     site: 98
     category: good